Research in Munich

 Students can earn up to 6 units of internship or independent study credits for their research work; the exact number and type of credit(s) should be negotiated between the student and their major/minor advisor(s) directly.
 Participants will be expected to spend a minimum of 270 hours working on their research assignments.
 Some Friday afternoons will be free.

-Summer 2024 brochure coming soon!
+Summer 2024 brochure is available now!
 Contact Study Abroad for more info on past summers' research and internship projects.

 All students will receive 3 units of beginning German language credit.
 No prior German language experience is required.